mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 When Orion has completed the trials, you will find the orion db file and the mlruns folder (i.e., the folder containing the mlflow results).

-You will also find the output of your experiments in `orion_workinf_dir`, which will contain a folder for every trial.
+You will also find the output of your experiments in `orion_working_dir`, which will contain a folder for every trial.
 Inside these folders, you can find the models (the best one and the last one), the config file with the hyper-parameters for this trial, and the log file.